Recursive Estimation of Conditional Kernel Mean Embeddings: Kernel Mean Embeddings of Distributions

 Let $(\Omega, \CA, \BP)$ be a probability space, where $\Omega$ is the sample space, $\CA$ is the $\sigma$-algebra of events, and $\BP$ is the probability measure.
 We consider a random pair $(X,Y)$ from a measurable product space $\BX \times \BY$ with some product $\sigma$-algebra $\CX \otimes \CY$.
 Let us consider a metric on $\BX$ and let us denote its induced Borel $\sigma$-algebra as $\CX$.
 We denote the joint distribution of $(X,Y)$ by $Q$ (or $Q_{{\scriptscriptstyle{X,Y}}}$) and the corresponding marginal distributions by $Q_{\scriptscriptstyle{X}}$ and $Q_{\scriptscriptstyle{Y}}$.
 In practice, distribution $Q$ is usually {\em unknown}, however we assume that: \begin{itemize} \item[A\theasscounter] {\em An independent identically distributed {\em(}i.i.d.{\em)} sample $\{(X_i,Y_i)\}_{i=1}^n$ is given.} \end{itemize}

-In the next section we present the definition of kernel mean embeddings of probability distributions.
-With a somewhat imprecise terminology, we also talk about the kernel mean embedding of a random variable into an RKHS, by which we mean taking the KME of its distribution.
-We consider a kernel $\ell$ defined for values of output variable $Y$.
-Explanatory variable $X$ will only be used for the {\em conditional} variant of KME to generates the conditioning $\sigma$-algebra, consequently, for the {\em unconditional} KME, we will only use one variable, $Y$.
+In the next section we present the definition of kernel mean embeddings of probability distributions \cl{into an RKHS associated with kernel $\ell:\BY \times \BY \to \RR$.} With a somewhat imprecise terminology, we also talk about the kernel mean embedding of a random variable into an RKHS, by which we mean taking the KME of its distribution.
+Explanatory variable $X$ will only be used for the {\em conditional} variant of KME to generate the conditioning $\sigma$-algebra, consequently, for the {\em unconditional} KME, we will only use one variable, $Y$.

 In the subsequent section we focus on conditional kernel mean embeddings.
-The conditional kernel mean embedding of $Y$ with respect to $X$ into a given RKHS is the conditional expectation of the random feature defined by the kernel and variable $Y$ with respect to the $\sigma$-algebra generated by $X$, i.e., a conditional kernel mean embedding is a random feature vector in a RKHS measurable to some explanatory variable.
+The conditional kernel mean embedding of $Y$ with respect to $X$ into a given RKHS is the conditional expectation of the random feature defined by the kernel and variable $Y$ with respect to the $\sigma$-algebra generated by $X$, i.e., a conditional kernel mean embedding is a random feature vector in an RKHS measurable to some explanatory variable.
 The main object for CKME is the {\em conditional kernel mean map} which maps the explanatory points into RKHS $\CG$.
 This function maps (almost) every input point to the kernel mean embedding of the conditional distribution given that input.
 For a linear kernel one can recover the regression function as a particular conditional kernel mean map.
 When $X$ and $Y$ are independent, the conditional kernel map is a constant function mapping every input into the unconditional KME of $Y$.
-The main result of the paper is a strongly consistent recursive estimator of this function.